crmckenzie/Odin/_posts/2016-01-01-announcing-odin.markdown

 My current favorite is a nuget package called simply [CommandLineParser].
 So why write a new one?

+In short, current .NET command-line libraries focus only on parsing the args.
+You are left reponsible for interpreting the args to call the right methods with the correct arguments.
+What if CLI's could be as easy to structure and execute as ASP .NET MVC applications?

 ## Try it out!

 ```powershell